wI2L/jsondiff/README.md

 #### Operations rationalization

 The default method used to compare two JSON documents is a recursive comparison.
 This produce one or more operations for each difference found.
-On the other hand, in certain situations, it might be beneficial to replace a set of operations representing several changes inside a JSON node by a single replace operation targeting the parent node.
+On the other hand, in certain situations, it might be beneficial to replace a set of operations representing several changes inside a JSON node by a single replace operation targeting the parent node, in order to reduce the "size" of the patch (the length in bytes of the JSON representation of the patch).

 For that purpose, you can use the `Rationalize()` option.
 It uses a simple weight function to decide which patch is best (it marshals both sets of operations to JSON and looks at the length of bytes to keep the smaller footprint).